LuizHVicari/HackerRank-AED-UTFPR-PB-2020-1/README.md

 In this repository, there are the codes I sent to HackerRank, these are the originals and last submitted ones I did for each exercise

-Some colleagues helped me and gave me some suggestions to make it, the main ones are: Daniel Favero (Proyol), João Henrique Machado (joaoHenriqueMachado), Cinglair Capello and Jeferson Souza (Souzjef), and my teatcher: Jefferson Tales Oliva.
+Some colleagues helped me and gave me some suggestions to make it, the main ones are:  <a href="https://github.com/Proyol">Daniel Gustavo Favero</a>, <a href="https://github.com/joaoHenriqueMachado">João Henrique Pereira Machado</a>, <a href="https://github.com/cinglair"> Cinglair Augusto Capelo</a> e <a href="https://github.com/souzjfe">Jeferson Souza</a>, and my teatcher: <a href ="https://github.com/jefferson-oliva">Jefferson Tales Oliva</a>.

 Some codes in this repository are already commented (in order to make it clean, I commented only the functions that were actually necessary to solve what the exercise requested), the ones that aren't commented, soon will be updated.